I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportquerysystemtime.md

 <p>None</p>

 ## -remarks
 <p>System time is a count of 100-nanosecond intervals since January 1, 1601.
 System time is typically updated approximately every ten milliseconds.
 This value is computed for the GMT time zone.
-To adjust this value for the local time zone use <a href="https://msdn.microsoft.com/library/windows/hardware/ff545622">ExSystemTimeToLocalTime</a>. </p>

-<p>System time is a count of 100-nanosecond intervals since January 1, 1601.
-System time is typically updated approximately every ten milliseconds.
-This value is computed for the GMT time zone.
-To adjust this value for the local time zone use <a href="https://msdn.microsoft.com/library/windows/hardware/ff545622">ExSystemTimeToLocalTime</a>. </p>
+To adjust this value for the local time zone use <a href="..\wdm\nf-wdm-exsystemtimetolocaltime.md">ExSystemTimeToLocalTime</a>. </p>

 ## -requirements
 <table>